 Take a bite of Peaks

 There are some other links to Twin Peaks.
-In the scenes at Mr Reindeer’s house a violin instrumental version of ‘My Prayer’ by The Platters plays.
-This will be used of course during the ‘Gotta Light?’ skull crushing Woodsman scene in Part 8 and during the Coop/Diane (or is it Richard/Linda?) sex scene in Series 3.
-I would guess then that this is a favourite song of Lynch’s, or its use in Twin Peaks was an homage to Wild at Heart, as, indeed, references from all of Lynch’s previous works were used throughout The Return.
+In the scenes at Mr Reindeer’s house, a violin instrumental version of “My Prayer” by The Platters plays.
+This will be used during the ‘Got a Light?’ skull crushing Woodsman scene in Part 8 and during the Coop/Diane (or is it Richard/Linda?) sex scene in Series 3.
+I would guess then that this is a favourite song of Lynch’s or its use in Twin Peaks was a homage to Wild at Heart, as, indeed, references from all of Lynch’s previous works were used throughout The Return.

 Then there’s Lula.
-She’s not like Laura Palmer but there are elements of her in her character, as I’m sure there are in all of us.
-They had similarly difficult childhoods, abused from a young age, both with, it would turn out, very troubling mothers.
+She’s not like Laura Palmer, but there are elements of her in her character, as I’m sure there are in all of us.
+They had similarly difficult childhoods; abused from a young age, both with, it would turn out, very troubling mothers.
 Lula doesn’t keep a diary but she does relay her thoughts daily to Sailor.
 She doesn’t need a response from him when she tells him her secrets; she just needs to get them out there.
-She doesn’t want him to go crazy, offer her pity or even comfort, she just needs him to understand her.
-Once they are shared with the one person she trusts they are not such a burden anymore.
+She doesn’t want him to go nuts, offer her pity or even comfort; she just needs him to understand her.
+Once they are shared with the one person she trusts, they are not such a burden anymore.

 Love Me Tender